indianakernick/STELA/README.md

 A scripting language built for speed in world where JavaScript runs on web servers.

-__If a compilers expert is reading this, I'll would love some advice!__ I'm creating the language to learn about compilers.
-I don't really know what I'm doing!
+__If a compilers expert is reading this, I would love some advice!__

 ## Progress
  * The lexical analyser is done.